-Baltimore’s Fractal Cat writes and performs music influenced by the classic decades of rock ‘n’ roll.
-As a six-piece psychedelic rock ‘n’ roll band, the band combines multipart harmonies with lyrical themes combining social commentary and mysticism ring prominently over swirling guitars, horns, strings, and multipart harmonies.
+Fractal Cat is a seven-piece psychedelic rock band bridging sounds from Chuck Berry to The Flaming Lips.
+Lyrics combining social commentary and mysticism ring prominently over swirling guitars, horns, strings, and multipart harmonies.
 The band released The Tower, its third album of all-original material, live in studio at WTMD Radio, Baltimore in early 2017—the station’s first ever album release party.
 Baltimore Magazine called Fractal Cat one of 50 artists to know in 2018, and the Frederick News-Post named their song “Streets Are Burning” Local Song of the Year in 2017.
 The Tower, the band’s third album of all-original material, debuted at #14 on the Relix/Jambands.com radio chart.
 That same month, Fractal cat hosted a sold-out Summer of Love 50th anniversary concert at Baltimore's Creative Alliance.
 In 2016, Fractal Cat was featured in the “Maryland Music” documentary presented by Maryland Public Television, and in 2014, it's single "Tryptide" made WTMD's top 14 Baltimore songs of the year.
-The group and its side projects perform at dozens of clubs and festivals in the Baltimore region and beyond, sharing the stage with acts of all stripes, including Matisyahu, Trevor Hall, Dan Deacon, The Mantras, People’s Blues of Richmond, and the Rumpke Mountain Boys, and many more.
+The group and its side projects share the stage with acts of all stripes, including Matisyahu, Trevor Hall, Dan Deacon, The Mantras, People’s Blues of Richmond, Cris Jacobs Band, the Rumpke Mountain Boys, and many more.
 In fall 2018, the band re-released The Tower through renowned international distributor The Orchard, and embarked on an eastern U.S. tour.

 Miles Gannett: vocals, electric guitar, songwriting, production